avarga/tkpath/doc/README.txt

     All path specifications are normalized initially to the fundamental atoms M, L, A, Q, and C, all upper case.
 When you use the canvas 'coords' command it is the normalized path spec that is returned.
+Bad?

     Visualize this as a pen which always has a current coordinate after the first M. Coordinates are floats: